ChanSuri/GymGenius/Occupancy monitoring and access control/README.md

   \```

 ## Service Configuration
-The service can be configured to monitor and predict gym occupancy based on different time slots and days of the week.
-In the current setup, the service divides each day into 9 time slots (from 08:00 to 24:00) and tracks occupancy across 7 days of the week.
+The service configuration is dynamically fetched from the service catalog.
+The configuration includes:

-Example time slot configuration:
+  - **MQTT Broker Details**: The broker IP and port are retrieved via a GET request.
-- Time Slot 0: 08:00 - 10:00
+  - **Time Slots**: The service retrieves time slots configuration for occupancy prediction.
-- Time Slot 1: 10:00 - 12:00
+  - **ThingSpeak URL**: The service retrieves the ThingSpeak endpoint to fetch historical data for model training.

-- Time Slot 2: 12:00 - 14:00
+The only manual configuration required in the `config.json` file is:
-- ...
+  - **Service Catalog URL**: The URL of the service catalog from which the service retrieves the necessary information.

-The service uses these slots to record historical data and generate predictions.
+  - **MQTT Topics**: The topics to which the service subscribes and publishes.

 ## Shutdown and Cleanup
 To stop the service gracefully, press `Ctrl+C`.
 The signal handler will:
-- Stop the MQTT client loop cleanly.
+- Deregister the service from the service catalog using the `delete_service` function from `registration_functions.py`.
-- Ensure that the service is deregistered from the service catalog.
+- Stop the MQTT client loop and disconnect cleanly.